magumbo/nelson-brochure/exampleSite/content/_index.md

 ---
 banner:
-  title: Anyone can be a hotelier You fucker!
+  title: Anyone can be a hotelier!
   button: Book A Demo
   button_link: contact/index.html
   image: images/banner-app.png